emwedk/FS25_VehicleExplorer/README.md

 The original mod source code can be found at: https://github.com/sperrgebiet/FS22_VehicleExplorer

 ### Not ported/fixed yet
-* Tardis, and integrating with it
+* Porting Tardis to FS25 and integrating with it?
-* Some GUI/menu rendering bugs
-* Tabbing doesn't cycle through all vehicles properly

 ### Features
 * List of all steerable vehicles (Specialization: Enterable)